-Graduate students and post-doctoral fellows (PDFs) often form the core of research teams working on complex research projects, creating strong links with private and public sector partners.
+Graduate students and post-doctoral fellows (post-docs) often form the core of research teams working on complex research projects, creating strong links with private and public sector partners.
 Because of the level of knowledge and skill graduate students and post-doctoral fellows possess, professors can pursue large-scale, visionary, and sometimes risky research agendas-ones that may have the greatest potential for producing major discovery and innovation.
 Thus, top faculty members seek to join institutions with a reputation for attracting strong graduate students and post-doctoral fellows, who in turn are a key mechanism for knowledge transfer, thereby greatly increasing the U of A's capacity to pursue projects with government, local communities, and Alberta's private sector.
-The contribution of these research teams' energy and intellectual capacity to the U of A's learning, teaching, and discovery mandate-and to the region as a whole-cannot be overstated.
+The contribution of these research teams' energy and intellectual capacity to the U of A's learning, teaching, and discovery mandate-and to the region as a whole cannot be overstated.

-Training post-doctoral fellows is a core mandate of a medical/doctoral research university, and PDFs are essential team members in the university's discovery and innovation activities.
+Training post-doctoral fellows is a core mandate of a medical/doctoral research university, and post-docs are essential team members in the university's discovery and innovation activities.
 The percentage of post-doctoral fellows to full-time continuing faculty continues on an upward trajectory at the U of A, increasing from 23.8 per cent in 2010-2011 to 28.3 per cent in 2013-2014.
-Direct and indirect costs associated with PDFs are not included in the university's Campus Alberta Grant, because these individuals are not counted as either staff FLEs or student FLEs.
-The majority of support for post-doctoral fellows comes from external sources.
+Direct and indirect costs associated with post-docs are not included in the university's Campus Alberta Grant, because these individuals are not counted as either staff FLEs or student FLEs.
+The majority of support for postdoctoral fellows comes from external sources.
 The U of A continues to build partnerships and opportunities that will deliver direct support to increase the post-doctoral fellow cohort from nearly 600 to 1,000.
-However, the fact that indirect costs of PDF training are not reflected in the U of A's operating budget creates a challenge for achieving these targets.
+However, the fact that indirect costs of post-doctoral training are not reflected in the U of A's operating budget creates a challenge for achieving these targets.

-The new two-year Alberta Innovates - Technology Futures PDF program was unveiled across the province in 2013-2014.
-Ten PDFs received awards of \$70,000 per annum at the U of A, and the winners are focusing on entrepreneurship and interactions with industry.
-Another five awards are expected to be made in 2014-15.
-This is the first PDF program at the U of A to focus on translational research in the areas of Information and Communication Technology, Nanotechnology, or Omics (eg, Genomics, Proteomics, Metabolomics, Transcriptomics and Regulomics) to develop leadership and entrepreneurship skills.
-The goal is to support the successful transition of university PDFs into industrial settings.
+The new two-year Alberta Innovates - Technology Futures post-doc program was unveiled across the province in 2013-2014.
+Ten post-docs received awards of \$70,000 per annum at the U of A. They are focusing on entrepreneurship and interactions with industry.
+Another five awards were made in 2014-2015.
+This is the first post-doc program at the U of A to focus on translational research in the areas of information and communication technology, nanotechnology, or omics (e.g., genomics, proteomics, metabolomics, transcriptomics, and regulomics) to develop leadership and entrepreneurship skills.
+The goal is to support the successful transition of university post-docs into industrial settings.

-Graduate students are also an essential component of the university's research enterprise, and are among the most highly trained members of the work force on graduation.
-Being aware of their importance to the Alberta economy, an internal review and assessment of institutional strategies and operations for graduate education structures, systems, and programming was completed in 2014.
-From the recommendations, a number of changes have been implemented, including the establishment of a framework for graduate program quality, and more efficient oversight procedures for various graduate student matters were provided to the departments or faculties.
+Graduate students are also an essential component of the university's research enterprise, and are among the most highly trained members of the workforce on graduation.
+In light of their importance to the Alberta economy, an internal review and assessment of institutional strategies and operations for graduate education structures, systems, and programming was completed in 2014.
+From the recommendations, a number of changes have been implemented, including the establishment of a framework for graduate program quality, and more efficient oversight procedures for various graduate student matters were provided to the relevant departments or faculties.
 The university has also developed a comprehensive graduate professional development strategic plan to ensure that all graduate students and post-doctoral fellows are equipped with the soft skills they need to succeed as employees or entrepreneurs in all sectors of the economy.